rsergio07/flask-app-on-eks/README.md

-## Flask App Deployment on AWS EKS with Terraform
+## Flask App Deployment on AWS EKS with Terraform and GitHub Actions

 This project demonstrates how to deploy a Flask web application onto an AWS Elastic Kubernetes Service (EKS) cluster using Terraform for infrastructure provisioning.